SCOOP: Self-Supervised Correspondence and Optimization-Based Scene Flow: Correspondence as Optimal Transport

 In this case, estimating the point correspondences can be modeled as an optimal transport problem~\cite{puy2020flot}.
 Assuming that each point in $X$ has a mass $\frac{1}{n}$ and each point in $Y$ receives a mass $\frac{1}{n}$, the optimal mass transport is given by:

 where $1_n \in \mathbb{R}^n$ is a vector with all entries equal 1, $C_{ij} \ge 0$ is the transport cost from point $x_i$ to point $y_j$, and $T_{ij} \ge 0$ is the amount of mass transported between these points.
-The two terms on the second row of Equation~\ref{eq:perfect_transport} are mass constraints, demanding that the total mass delivered from each source point and received by each target point is exactly $\frac{1}{n}$. $T^*$ is optimal when the mass is transported from $X$ to $Y$ with minimal cost.
+The two terms on the second row of Equation~\ref{eq:perfect_transport} are mass constraints, demanding that the total mass delivered from each source point and received by each target point is exactly $\frac{1}{n}$. $T^*$ is optimal \camrdy{in the sense that} the mass is transported from $X$ to $Y$ with minimal cost.

 In practice, usually, there is no perfect match between the point clouds due to objects appearing in or disappearing from the scene or different points sampled on the scene's surface, and the mass constraints in Equation~\ref{eq:perfect_transport} do not hold.
 Thus, instead of Equation~\ref{eq:perfect_transport}, we used the relaxed version of the transport problem presented in Equation~\ref{eq:regularized_transport} in the paper.
 The relaxed transport problem is solved by the Sinkhorn algorithm~\cite{cuturi2013sinkhorn, chizat2018scaling}, which estimates $T^*$ from $C$.
 We provide the algorithm's details in Algorithm~\ref{alg:sinkhorn}.
 In our implementation, the number of iterations $M$ is set to 1.